samre12/deep-trading-agent/README.md

 - training supports logging and monitoring through *Tensorboard*, port number *6006* of the container is exposed for the same

+- `vim` and `screen` are installed in the container to edit the configuration files and run `tensorboard`

 ## Support

 Please give a :star: to this repository to support the project :smile:.